Part 2: Remembering Al

 The Home of Tomorrow opened to the public as a first-of-its kind in the country, having all the bells and whistles one would expect of the early 50s.
 Modern architecture, state-of-the-art “New World Kitchen” including a soda fountain and snack bar, upward-opening cabinets, automatic washer, dryer and “ironer,” and of course, lots of natural daylight.

-Later on, extensive residential and commercial projects were completed in the Campus Commons neighborhood.
+Later on, Al completed extensive residential and commercial projects in the Campus Commons neighborhood.
 The residential work included:

 Al eventually moved into one of the Campus Commons Patio Homes units, and never left.